582Multimedia/motion-graphics/mg2-assignments-a2025.md

 * Match lighting and perspective when placing the 3D object
 * Subtle motion is often more effective than exaggerated movement

-> **Note:** Any assignments handed in after the due date will be subject to deductions of 10% per day.
+> **Note:** Projects & exercises submitted on time earn 10% for professionalism.
+Late assignments do NOT receive marks for professionalism.
+Unreasonably late assignments can earn a MAXIMUM of 60% total.

 ---